JudyMRSD/Image_Classification_Project/README.md

 # Project Summary
-Image classification task for identifying 4 classes of retinal images, and 2 classes of lung images. </br> Fine tuned Resnet-50 and InceptionV3 models with pretrained weights from the convolution layers, and randomly initialized fc layer weights. </br>
+Image classification task for identifying 4 classes of retinal images, and 2 classes of lung images. </br>

 The pretrained convolution layer weights are not frozen so all layers are trainable. </br>